aydogduali/aydogduali.github.io/about/index.md

 This website serves me to keep track of my research and related activities.
 It is still underdevelopment.
 You can reach some of my public profiles in social media related to research using the links at the [home page](/index).
-You can find my current publication list [here](/about/publication).

 **Languages**